Shadoof: History

-Construction
+Design, construction, and efficiency

 The shadoof is easy to construct and is highly efficient in use.
 It consists of an upright frame on which is suspended a long pole or branch, at a distance of about one-fifth of its length from one end.
 At the long end of this pole hangs a bucket, skin bag, or bitumen-coated reed basket.
 The bucket can be made in many different styles, sometimes having an uneven base or a part at the top of the skin that can be untied.
 This allows the water to be immediately distributed rather than manually emptied.
 The short end carries a weight made of clay, stone, or a similar material, which serves as the counterpoise of a lever.
 The bucket can be lowered by the operator using their own weight to push it down; the counterweight then raises the full bucket without effort.

+The implementations vary from region to region.
+The frame can consist of a single pole or a pair, and the buckets can be attached in multiple different ways, from being tied to a rope to being attached to a thinner stick.

 With an almost effortless swinging and lifting motion, the waterproof vessel can be used to scoop up and carry water from a body of water (typically, a river or pond) onto land or to another body of water.
 At the end of each movement, the water is emptied out into runnels that convey the water along irrigation ditches in the required direction.
+The device is capable of lowering the force levels required of operators to the extent that the performance tends to be limited by the energy processing capacity of the operator and not necessarily muscle fatigue.